I need human help to enter verification code (office hours only)

 Cantor Wendy Autenrieth, D.M., Cantor Emerita

-Cantor Wendy Autenrieth brings music to Temple Bat Yam everyday, from her impressive Cantorial leadership at services and observances to her guidance of the Temple’s choir and intergenerational band, Dor L’Dor, and as an educator at the religious school.
+Cantor Wendy Autenrieth brings music to Temple Bat Yam, everyday, from her impressive Cantorial leadership even in retirement.
+She still is a regular at Shabbat evening services and she is still director of the intergenerational band, Dor L’Dor.

 Cantor Autenrieth graduated from Ohio University with a Bachelor of Fine Arts degree, majoring in music therapy.
-In 1987 she received a Masters Degree in sacred music from the Hebrew Union College-Jewish Institute of Religion School of Sacred Music in New York.
-She is a member of the American Conference of Cantors has served on its board of directors.
-Prior to joining TBY in 2001 she served congregations in Worcester, Mass., and New Orleans, La.
+In 1987 she received a Master’s Degree in Sacred Music and certification as a Cantor from Hebrew Union College-Jewish Institute of Religion, Debbie Friedman School of Sacred Music in New York.
+She is a member of the American Conference of Cantors and has served on its board of directors.
+Prior to joining TBY in 2001 she served congregations in Worcester, Massachusetts and New Orleans, Louisiana.

-Cantor Autenrieth and her husband Bruce have been married for 36 years and have two children and three grandchildren.
-They look forward to welcoming their fourth grandchild this year.
+Cantor Autenrieth and her husband, Bruce, have been married for 52 years and have two sons, two daughters-in-law and four grandchildren.

 Rabbi Lewis Littman z"l, Founding Rabbi